Raisonjosephau/news-aggregator/README.md

 ## News

 App shows the top headlines and sports news on the page.
 User can also search for the news.
 Only limeted number of news is fethced from the API.
-News are fetched from [Open Weather API](https://openweathermap.org/)
+News are fetched from [News API](https://newsapi.org/)